 Rendered products are found almost exclusively in dry food (which we do not recommend for cats; see Why Cats Need Canned Food and 10 Reasons Why Dry Food is Bad for Cats and Dogs for more information.)

 A food may be labeled as “complete and balanced” if it meets the standards set by a group called AAFCO, the Association of American Feed Control Officials.
 Standards set by AAFCO have been adopted by most states; the states are responsible for enforcement.

 A food may be certified by AAFCO in two ways: (1) meeting published standards for content, or (2) feeding trials.

 (2) Feeding Trials.
 These are considered the “gold standard” of pet food formulation.
 However, when you look at the actual AAFCO protocols for an adult maintenance diet, a manufacturer must feed exclusively the test food to only six animals for six months.
-(Eight animals are required at the outset; however, two of them may be dropped from the trial for non-diet-related reasons.)
+(Eight animals are required at the outset; however, two of them may be dropped from the trial for “non-diet-related” reasons.)
 Foods intended for growth and reproduction must be tested for only 10 weeks.
-Most of the large, reputable pet food producers, such as Iams, Hills, Walthams and Purina, maintain large colonies of dogs and cats, and test their foods on hundreds of animals over years or even multiple generations.
-Other manufacturers rely on facilities that keep animals for this purpose to do the studies for them.
+Several of the largest pet food producers, such as Hills, Walthams and Purina, maintain their own colonies of dogs and cats, and test their foods on hundreds of animals over years or even multiple generations.
+Other manufacturers rely on testing facilities that keep animals for this purpose to do the studies for them.